 - Non-organic food

 Water: Although water is part of a healthy diet, it is a category all its own because of its importance in heavy metal detox.
-Be sure you are getting plenty of water to assist in the heavy metal detox process.
-Ensure your water is filtered and free of all metals by using a reliable water filtration system.
-If you want to learn more about the best filters to purify your water of heavy metals, check out this article.
+Be sure you are getting plenty of water to assist in the detox process.
+Ensure your water is free of all heavy metals by using a reliable water filtration system.

 Smoothies: This can be a great way to incorporate healthy detox ingredients like kale, barley grass, aloe vera juice, or Atlantic dulse that are difficult to consume on their own.
 Combine these important ingredients with fresh organic fruits and you’ve given your body a head start to detox.